amandabee/workshops/2019/advanced_media_institute/charts.md

 ## What works

+Karen Hao and Jonathan Stray have done some reporting for *The Algorithm* looking at artificial intelligence in the justice system.
+Their story
+[Can you make AI fairer than a judge?
+Play our courtroom algorithm game](https://www.technologyreview.com/s/613508/ai-fairer-than-judge-criminal-risk-assessment-algorithm/) is a great read, but I also really love Karen's guided [tour of the path they took](https://twitter.com/_KarenHao/status/1185647498418892808?s=20) from napkin sketches to final graphics.

 [Source](https://source.opennews.org/) publishes a lot of great "How we built it" stories that ought to inspire you.
 [Their Q & A with Alvin Chang](https://source.opennews.org/articles/value-human-text-analysis-q-alvin-chang/) on his quick-turnaround Vox graphic that showed unanswered questions from the Kavanaugh hearings is great.

 So what makes a chart good?
 In small groups I want you to look at and discuss these three charts.
 Do they work?